George H.W. Bush left both a liberal and conservative legacy at the Supreme Court

 Souter spent the next 19 years aligned mostly with the court's liberals, and he waited until Democratic President Barack Obama was elected to step down.
 Now Associate Justice Sonia Sotomayor, perhaps the court's most liberal member, holds the seat.

-While Souter had been confirmed by an easy 90-9 vote, Thomas barely survived Anita Hill's allegations of sexual harassment in the workplace.
+While Souter had been confirmed by a 90-9 vote, Thomas barely survived Anita Hill's allegations of sexual harassment in the workplace.
 He was confirmed, 52-48, in a circus-like atmosphere he described as "a high-tech lynching for uppity blacks who in any way deign to think for themselves."

 'Longest-lasting impact'